reshufflehq/trivia/README.md

 ## About

-React trivia game is questions-answer flipping cards game.
+React trivia game is a game where you flip cards to see answers to the questions presented.

-The questions set in a columns by category, on clicking the card, the card will flip and the answer will be display.
+Each column is a category of questions, and once you click on a card, it will flip to display its answer.

-This project demonstrate the use of Reshuffle platform and react js and was inspired from [react-trivia](https://github.com/ccoenraets/react-trivia) repository.
+This project demonstrates the use of Reshuffle platform and react js and was inspired from [react-trivia](https://github.com/ccoenraets/react-trivia) repository.

 ## Screenshots